hluu5/stockx_challenge/README.md

   docker exec -ti stockx npm run createdb
 ```

-## Please create some fake data before testing out the url:
+## Please create some fake data before testing out the url.
+Inside the test file, dummy data is created and destroyed for you:
 ```
 ## Using docker container:
   docker exec -ti stockx npm run test